ghazaleh-ostovar/gnn-cnn-drug-target-prediction/README.md

 ## 🔹 HybridGNN-CNN: Predicting Drug–Target Activation & Inhibition

-This project implements a deep learning pipeline to classify drug–target interactions as activating or inhibiting.
-It combines structural and sequence-level biological information using:
+This project implements a GNN–CNN hybrid model from scratch using PyTorch and Hugging Face Transformers to predict drug–target interactions.
+It integrates structural and sequence-level biological information through:

 - Graph Neural Networks (GNNs) on drug molecular graphs (from SMILES)
 - Convolutional Neural Networks (CNNs) on protein embeddings (from ESM2)